Financial Aid Loans

 If you must borrow a private loan, you can apply online or call the lender’s toll free number.
 UNC will certify the loan if you are eligible, be sure to pay attention to whether or not you must be making satisfactory academic progress to apply.
 Some alternative loans do not require that the university certify eligibility for the loan.
 In that case, the Office of Financial Aid would not have knowledge of the loan.
 If you receive a check directly from the lender and use that check to apply to your university bill, then the Office of Financial Aid will be notified by Accounts Receivable.

 All alternative loans will be counted in your financial aid eligibility whether or not the Office of Financial Aid certified the loan.
 At that time we will post it as part of your financial aid award, which can affect the other aid you are receiving.
 Please keep that in mind if you are applying for these loans in addition to other aid.
 If you have additional education-related expenses, you may want to visit with a financial aid counselor to determine your eligibility for a cost of attendance adjustment.

+UNC does not have a preferred lender list of private loan lenders and will certify any loan from any lender the family chooses.
 A comprehensive list of alternative loans, their terms and rates, is available at www.finaid.org/loans/privatestudentloans.phtml.
 Additional programs may be available through your personal bank or lending institution.
 We suggest that you do the research to determine which, if any, of the available programs will best suit your personal needs and situation.
 To ensure fully-informed borrowing you should refer directly to each lender’s loan application and promissory note for exact information regarding terms, assumptions, conditions, eligibility, definitions and annual percentage rates (APR).

 Additional Resources for Loan Forgiveness Information